itsstartin/AutomationTransact/readme.txt

+X the file 'unionrandom.py' is the one you need to run. before that make sure to read the below instructions.
 X it is python, so make sure you have python installed X some packages are needed before running the program
     "  pip install pyautogui keyboard opencv-python pillow  "